-Services to treat kidney disease
+Services that are covered for you you get these services Services to treat kidney disease In-Network Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions You pay a 20% of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis • treatments when temporarily out of the service area, as treatments with an inexplained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) you are outside of the Inpatient dialysis treatments (if you are admitted as an • plan's service area. inpatient to a hospital for special care) Self-dialysis training (includes training for you and • anyone helping you with your home dialysis treatments)

-- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)
+- Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
+For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.